ProjetPP/projetpp.github.io/Demo.md

 ---
 {% include JB/setup %}

-Here are some useful features that you should know.
+Some useful features that you should know.

 1. Random generation of a question.
 2. Text input of a question.